mac-can/KvaserCAN-Library/Deployment.md

 5. Try out the utilities with different options.
   - _**There should be no crash, hangup, or any other error.**_
   - _If there is an error then fix it or create an issue in the repo._
-6. Build and try out the examples (repair them if necessary);
+6. Build and try out the examples (repair them when necessary);
   - `$(PROJROOT)/Examples/C++`
   - `$(PROJROOT)/Examples/Python`